HNLMS Zwaardvisch: Design and description

 Zwaardvisch was 276 ft 6 in long, had a beam of 25 ft 6 in and a draught of 12 ft 9 in forward and 14 ft 7 in aft.
 She displaced 1,290 tons surfaced and 1,560 tons submerged.
 Powered by twin 2,500 hp diesel engines, and twin 1,450 hp electric motors, the submarine was capable of achieving 15.5 kn while surfaced and 9 kn submerged.
 She had a range of 4,500 nmi at 11 kn surfaced, and could submerge 300 ft.
 She had a complement of 61 personnel and was armed with six internal forward-facing 21 inch (533 mm) torpedo tubes, two external forward-facing torpedo tubes, two external amidships rear-facing torpedo tubes, one external rear-facing torpedo tubes, six reload torpedoes, a single QF 4 inch (100 mm) deck gun and three anti-aircraft machine guns.

 Operational history

-The completed Zwaardvisch is prepared for launch at the Vickers Armstrong Ltd naval yard in Barrow-in-Furness England, July 1943.
+The completed Zwaardvisch is prepared for launch at the Vickers-Armstrongs naval yard in Barrow-in-Furness England, July 1943.